rodrigarc/orebro_study/README.md

 # Modulation of innate immune response to mRNA vaccination after SARS-CoV-2 infection or sequential vaccination in humans

-Github repo for the bioinformatic analysis performed in the paper Modulation of innate immune response to mRNA vaccination after SARS-CoV-2 infection or sequential vaccination in humans.
+Github repo for the bioinformatic analysis performed in the paper.

 ## Prerequisites
 Ensure you have installed the latest version of [R](https://www.r-project.org/).